Relationship between service resources

 A database cluster created in a folder can be accessed by all VMs connected to the same cloud network.
 Learn more about networking.

-The service may automatically request system and diagnostic data about your databases to draw monitoring graphs and maintain the operability of the cluster.
-The service never requests or uses the data you inserted into databases yourself.
+The service can automatically access the system and diagnostic information of your databases to plot monitoring graphs and maintain the health of your cluster.
+The service never queries or uses the data that you saved to the database.